 Harrison Dummy Stamps of King George V

-Letterpress stamps were initially produced, with intaglio capability not utilised in this reign, despite producing publicity labels.
-Photogravure was adopted by 1921 - one of the first security printers anywhere to do so - and this proved to be an excellent decision.
-Harrison called on expertise from Dutch company NRM to train staff in making cylinders and to print by photogravure.
-Several dummy stamp designs were printed in Holland by Harrison staff, while NRM later helped them print some values of its photogravure contract for Egypt in 1923.
+Letterpress was initially employed, with its intaglio capability not utilised in this reign, despite producing publicity labels.
+Photogravure was adopted by 1921 - one of the first security printers anywhere to do so - and this proved an excellent decision.
+In 1923 Harrison called on expertise from Dutch company NRM to train staff in making cylinders and to print by photogravure.
+Dummy stamps were printed in Holland by Harrison staff, while NRM later helped to print some values for its Egyptian photogravure contract in 1923.

-With Harrison expertise in photogravure stamp production growing, they were guaranteed worldwide contracts, going on to print almost all British stamps this way until, perhaps ironically, they were taken-over by De La Rue plc in 1997.
-The gravure technique still remains Royal Mail's stamp printing process of choice.
+Harrison's expertise in photogravure stamp production grew and this guaranteed worldwide contracts.
+They went on to print most British stamps this way until eventually taken-over by its arch-rivals De La Rue in 1997.